formspree/netlify-plugin-formspree/README.md

 **Before installing**, please create a new CLI project in the Formspree dashboard.
 Once created, you'll see a Project ID and a Deploy Key.
 You'll need these later when configuring your plugin, and creating your form.

+For more information about creating CLI projects, please see the [Formspree docs on creating a project](https://help.formspree.io/hc/en-us/articles/360053239754-Getting-started-with-projects).

 ## Configuration via the Netlify UI

 The `netlify-plugin-formspree` plugin can be found in the [netlify build plugins directory](https://app.netlify.com/plugins?search=formspree).